kkemple/scienceandmathematics.com/src/content/posts/binding-energy-critical-radii-and-information-maintenance-tax.md

 ## Force-Specific Bankruptcy Radii

-Each fundamental force imposes characteristic bankruptcy—the scale where maintenance costs equal total energy.
-For the strong force at QCD confinement scale,
+Each fundamental force imposes a characteristic bankruptcy—the scale where maintenance costs equal total energy.
+For the strong force at the QCD confinement scale,

 $$
 r_{\text{QCD}} = \frac{\hbar}{\Lambda_{\text{QCD}}} \approx 1 \text{ fm},